goulvenclech/astropi/README.md

 # Astropi - Let's make a better doc 🪐

+> ⚠️ WORK IN PROGRESS - THIS PACKAGE IS NOT PUBLISHED YET ⚠️

 Astropi is a free and open-source project that helps you build beautiful and accessible API documentation for your projects.
 It's built with Astro, a fast and modern Static Site Generator.

 ## 🚀 How to use Astropi